What is a Caricature? Caricature Definition & Explanation

 "A drawing that makes someone look funny or foolish because some part of the person's appearance is exaggerated."
 (Britannica)

-A picture is worth 1000 words so let's look at some examples of caricature.
+A picture is worth 1000 words so let's look at some caricature examples.

 Image courtesy of the Al Hirschfeld Foundation